Tim Brent: Professional hockey

 On July 6, 2009, Brent signed a one-year contract with the Toronto Maple Leafs.
 During his first preseason game of the 2009–2010 season, Brent tore his pectoral muscle – requiring surgery that would see him miss four months of action.
 After recovering, Brent returned to play with the Toronto Marlies, recording 28 points in 33 games.
 He was called up for the final game of the season to make his debut with the Toronto Maple Leafs versus the Montreal Canadiens.
 He re-signed with the Leafs that offseason to a one-year two-way contract.
 A strong training camp with Toronto saw Brent dress for the Maple Leafs in the season opener on October 7, 2010, versus the Montreal Canadiens.
 Brent immediately made an impact, scoring a goal.
 With the Leafs, Brent took on a checking center role, playing on the penalty kill unit.
 During a game on February 3, 2011, against the Carolina Hurricanes, Brent blocked two shots and cleared the puck in a single penalty kill.
 This play was considered among the Leafs' best of the season.
 Brent went on to suit up for 79 games that season, registering 8 goals and 20 points while seeing the most time on the Leafs penalty kill.

 Brent signed a two-year contract with the Carolina Hurricanes on July 1, 2011.
 He played 30 games for the Hurricanes, registering just 3 points.
 Upon completion of his contract with the Hurricanes, Brent signed his first contract outside North America, on a one-year deal with Russian club, Torpedo Nizhny Novgorod of the Kontinental Hockey League on July 30, 2013.
 After eighteen games with Torpedo, he was traded to Metallurg Magnitogorsk for Justin Hodgman.
 With Metallurg he won the Gagarin Cup.

 Brent returned to North America following the 2014–15 season, signing a one-year, two-way contract with the Philadelphia Flyers on July 1, 2015.
 He was assigned for the duration of the 2015–16 season to the team's AHL affiliate, the Lehigh Valley Phantoms.
 In 52 games with the Phantoms, Brent contributed with 10 goals and 28 points before announcing his retirement from professional hockey at season's end on May 25, 2016.

 Personal life

 Brent is married to Eva Shockey.
+The couple have two children.